Yellow Flower: Background and release

 Yellow Flower was released to physical and digital retailers on March 7, 2018.

 Promotion

 Singles

-"Paint Me" (Korean: 칠해줘, RR: chil-hae jwo) was released as a digital single on January 4, 2018.
+"Paint Me" was released as a digital single on January 4, 2018.
 The tentative and minimalist power ballad peaked at number 36 on the Gaon Digital Chart and 43 on the Billboard Korea K-Pop Hot 100.
 It also entered the charts in the United States, peaking at number 23 on the Billboard World Digital Songs Sales chart.
 The music video for the single, released in conjunction with the single itself, was posted to both Mamamoo's official and the 1theK distribution YouTube channels.
 As of December 2022, the music video has 10.7 million views when the totals from both channels are combined.